NashTech-Labs/githubActions-workflow-ssmupdate/README.md

-# Update aws ssm parameters suing github actions workflow
+# Update aws ssm parameters using github actions workflow
 In this example, the workflow is triggered on a push event to the main branch.
 The job named ssm-parameter-update runs on the latest version of Ubuntu.

 The steps within the job are as follows: